George Washington University Student Association: History

 In 1909, a student representational system governed by various class presidents or officers was founded.

 In 1930, the previous system was abolished in favor of the creation of the GW Student Council.
 All schools in 1930 were to receive one representative for every 500 students.
 In 1938 the constitution was changed.
 The new Council was composed of 9 members elected of the student body at large and 5 members from various student groups.
 It was given the following powers: 1) to make rules governing elections, 2) to classify activities as "major" or "minor," 3) to require major activities to file prospect covering their programs for each year, 4) to prescribe systems of accounts and records for any activity, and, 5) to make rules providing appropriate penalties for violation of any rule, regulation, or order of the Council.

 The Council system, with modifications (it later became known as the Student Assembly), continued until February 27, 1970, when 69% of the student body voted in a referendum to dissolve the student government.

 Student Assembly president Neil Portnow ran for reelection with the abolition of the Assembly as the major plank of his platform.
 He won, and on February 17 read a statement to The GW Hatchet and other press announcing the abolition of GW's student government.

 It wasn't until 1974 that a referendum to bring back some form of student government was initiated, and in January 1975 students voted to create a new governing system by a five to one margin.
-The George Washington University Student Association came into being in April 1976 when students ratified a new constitution by a vote of 1,343 to 241.
-On May 24 of that year the Board of Trustees ratified the Student Association charter.
+The George Washington University Student Government Association came into being in April 1976 when students ratified a new constitution by a vote of 1,343 to 241.
+On May 24 of that year the Board of Trustees ratified the Student Government Association charter.
 Membership included all full-time, part-time, graduate, professional and undergraduate students who were registered for academic credit.
-Today, the Student Association is made up of the executive, senate and judicial branches.
+Today, the Student Government Association is made up of the executive, senate and judicial branches.

-Starting in 2010 the SA focused on reducing printing fees after charges were leveled that the University was profiting off of students.
+Starting in 2010 the SGA focused on reducing printing fees after charges were leveled that the University was profiting off of students.
 After having little success the issue was again taken up in 2011 with the formation of a joint committee of students and faculty after stonewalling from the university administration.
 Second semester of the 2011-2012 academic year there was again another vow to renew the fight against student fees.
 Eventually, the fee was reduced.

 Other advocacy efforts have included the restoration of free news papers to student after they were cut by the University.
 There was also a push to ban smoking on campus by the Senate that led to a campus wide referendum that passed overwhelmingly, but needs to be enacted by the administration.
-The Student Association has also successfully lobbied for the installation of condom dispensers in residence halls.
+The Student Government Association has also successfully lobbied for the installation of condom dispensers in residence halls.